wilcoxen-courses/e261-fec20-join/README.md

 1. Print the merge indicator to verify that all of the committees with contributions were found in `com_info` and then drop `'_merge'`.

 1. In principle, a committee could fund multiple candidates, which would be a problem because we wouldn't know how the committee split its donations between the candidates.
 We'll check whether that's an issue.
-Set `numcan` to `com_info` grouped by `'CMTE_ID'`, and then apply the `.size()` method to the result by placing it at the end of the line after the `.groupby()` call.
-The `.size()` method counts the number of entries in each group, so the result will be a series with the number of times each committee appears in `com_info`.
+Set `numcan` to the result of grouping `com_info` by `'CMTE_ID'` and applying the `.size()` method.
+Since `.size()` counts the number of entries in each group, the result will be a series with the number of times each committee appears in `com_info`.

 1. Print `numcan` for rows where `numcan > 1`.
 If all has gone well the result will be an empty series.
 That indicates that there aren't any committees with more than one candidate.